 Interest in fermented foods has definitely been on the rise in recent years.
-That’s in part because research suggests that our gut bacteria may play an important role in overall health.
+That’s in part because research from the National Institutes of Health suggests that our gut bacteria may play an important role in overall health.

 As such, there’s a lot of talk about “feeding the gut,” which means helping the good bacteria in the gut thrive.
 Fermented foods like yogurt, kefir, and miso are a source of good bacteria, which is why some nutrition experts advise eating fermented foods on a regular basis.
 Adding miso to dressing is an easy way to do that.